BDoignies/ExampleBasedSamplingWithDiffusion/README.md

 ## Checkpoints and databases

 Trained models and database can be found [here](https://projet.liris.cnrs.fr/qmcdiffusion/).
+Sampling and example usage for trained models can be found in the `sample_example.sh` script.
+When run (`bash sample_example.sh`), it downloads a model and sample a single pointset from it.